 So, those were the most common reasons for people to relocate.
 But they’re not the only ones by a long shot.
 They vary from person to person.
 Some of them will say that they wanted to meet new folk.
 Some went overseas to master the language of the destination country.
 Others just got bored with everyday life and opted to live in another city.
 More level-headed folk might save some cash and decide to go for that home in the rapidly changing neighborhood before the price spirals out of range.
 Maybe the landlord decreed that the house or apartment a tenant lives in isn’t pet-friendly anymore.

 After all, the “why” isn’t all that important once you feel that now is the best time of the year to move.
-As soon as you give yourself an affirmative response to the question “Should I move?,” you can sit back, relax, and start to ponder on the question “Where should I move?” and “Who should I hire for moving services.”
+As soon as you give yourself an affirmative response to the question “Should I move?,” you can sit back, relax, and start to ponder on the question “Where should I move?” and “Who should I hire for cross country moving services.”
 But be prepared for one side-effect.
 Believe it or not, most folks who have moved say that being far from home has made them appreciate it a lot more.